Nadihat/Repeater-Divination/README.md

 RxRunes.py is 888Runes.py plus reversed.
 A most interesting note is that symmetrical runes (that look the same any side) such as Gebo do not have a reversed form.

 MKabbalahv2.py is 888k `THINK_DEPTH` and contains Excessive (too much) and Deficient (too little) Sephiroth.
 This gives in total 30 possible meanings for each slot and is I believe better than involving the Qlippoth (the evil side).
-This version doesn't have the Lightning Flash (the proper order that is always the same) It is the latest version.
+This version doesn't have the Lightning Flash (the proper order that is always the same)

+MKabbalahv3.py shifts the B/E/D rate to 50/25/25.
+It is the latest version.

 MKabbalah.py is an old version that hashes little compared to v2.
 HKabbalah.py was a transition version.